Sorin05/The-Last-Chapter/README.md

   ### Strategy

-  - This is a website where users that love audio books can play them to their kids :
+  - This is a website where users can find old books and office supplies :
-  - Users that have kids
+  - Users that are passionate readers :
    ### Scope
    - The website provides for the user an easy navigation , photos,content,filter and prices with regards the books.